William Herrin's RESUME

 software packages including Sendmail and Postfix.

-Held SCI eligibility last adjudicated in 2014.
+Held SCI eligibility in the past.

 References and work samples are available on request.